CodePushGo/website/src/content/blog/en/how-to-use-aar-files-in-capacitor-plugins.md

 ### Updating build.gradle

-To integrate AAR files into your Capacitor plugin, you need to configure Gradle appropriately.
+To integrate AAR files into your React Native plugin, you need to configure Gradle appropriately.
 Start by adding these repository settings to `android/build.gradle`:

 ```gradle
 repositories {